K-S-K/Pico-Timer-1/README.md

 ---

-It was very helpful to read [this article](https://embeddedcomputing.com/technology/open-source/linux-freertos-related/using-freertos-with-the-raspberry-pi-pico) to start the project.
-It is the first consistent example I've found in the internet.
+**Note 1:** It was very helpful to read [this article](https://embeddedcomputing.com/technology/open-source/linux-freertos-related/using-freertos-with-the-raspberry-pi-pico) to start the project.
+It is the first consistent example I've found on the internet.

+**Note 2:** Currently, this repository demonstrates only the toolchain configuration for the Pico-I development.
+For Pico 2, see [Raspberry PI Pico 2 FreeRTOS Timer](https://github.com/K-S-K/Pico-Timer-2)